West Coast Discovery – US & Canada

-They say the west is best – so why just visit one North American country to see if that’s true?
-Take in the natural beauty of America’s Grand Canyon and Canada’s Banff National Park; go whale watching in Tofino; and get your glitz on in Las Vegas!
+They say the west is best — so why just visit one North American country to see if that’s true?
+Take in the natural beauty of America’s Grand Canyon and Canada’s Banff National Park, go whale watching in Tofino, and get your glitz on in Las Vegas!
 Sound hectic?
-You’ll still get lots of free time to explore places San Francisco, Los Angeles, and Vancouver.
+You’ll still get lots of free time to explore in San Francisco, Los Angeles, and Vancouver.
 And with an itinerary that plays like the greatest hits of North America, you’ll get the most bang for your buck.

 Entrance fees to all national parks with hiking and walking excursions.
 London Bridge visit (Lake Havasu).
 Sunset at the rim of the Grand Canyon.
 Death Valley visit.
 Columbia Icefield stop.
 Half-day canoeing excursion in Wells Gray PP. Half-day whale watching tour by Zodiac.
 Self-inflating mattresses and dome tents while camping.
 All transport between destinations and to/from included activities.

-Stargaze in Los Angeles, experience a Grand Canyon sunset, roll the dice in Las Vegas, hike in Yosemite, create a postcard-perfect photo in Jasper, be awed by the mighty Rockies, get up close and personal with Canadian wildlife.
+Stargaze in Los Angeles, experience a Grand Canyon sunset, roll the dice in Las Vegas, hike in Yosemite National Park, create a postcard-perfect photo in Jasper National Park, be awed by the mighty Rockies, get up close and personal with Canadian wildlife.

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.